OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ## The AWS::Lambda::Permission resource

-In order for the REST API to be able to execute the Lambda, it needs to be granted access.
+In order for the REST API to execute the Lambda, it needs to be granted access.

 There are two ways to grant API Gateway access to a Lambda: [IAM roles or resource-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html).
 We have chosen to use resource-based policies here, as this is how the API Gateway console grants itself access to a Lambda if you integrate the two systems manually: